v923z/micropython-ulab/docs/manual/source/ulab.rst

 1. the eigenvalues and eigenvectors are not necessarily sorted in the same way
-2. an eigenvector can be multiplied with an arbitrary non-zero scalar, and it is still an eigenvector with the same eigenvalue.
+2. an eigenvector can be multiplied by an arbitrary non-zero scalar, and it is still an eigenvector with the same eigenvalue.
 This is why all signs of the eigenvector belonging to 5.58, and 0.80 are flipped in ``ulab`` with respect to ``numpy``.
 This difference, however, is of absolutely no consequence.

 Computation expenses
 ~~~~~~~~~~~~~~~~~~~~